vmisiko/vue-3-payment-library/README.md

     authToken: '', //Add Jwt token for authentication.
     firstname: 'John',
     lastname: 'doe',
     payment_options: [1, 2],// This are the payment_methods_id you get from the paymeht methods available.
 They are used to filter the payment methods you want the user shown.
+If you don't wnat to filter live it empty.
     company_code: 'SKML', // add compnay code to associate a transaction to it's repective company.
     locale: 'en', // add locale. 'en' & 'fr' are the supported languages now.
   };

-  this.$paymentInit(buPayload, 'checkout'); //the 2nd argument can be a 'checkout', 'payment-option', 'choose-payment' or 'choose-payment-checkout, in order to access the three entry points of the Bu.
+  this.$paymentInit(buPayload, 'checkout'); //the 2nd argument can be a 'checkout', 'payment-option', 'choose-payment' or 'choose-payment-checkout, in order to access the 5 entry points of the Bu as listed above.
  ```

  ### How test and collaborate